XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 When a staged asset is created from a smart model in FieldTwin, its "docking slots" will be made available as metadata values with `"type": "asset"`:

+### Legacy wind turbine smart models (2023 - 2024)

+Using the legacy Wind assets, the workflow for creation is:

+1. Create a wind turbine staged asset
+2. Set one of its available metadata values for _foundation x_ to the allowed foundation asset

 ```
 export STAGEDASSET=<staged asset id>